Outstanding mosques and other Islamic shrines around the world

 - Charminar – India, Telangana, Hyderabad.
 Impressive, ornate building, built in 1591.

-- Jama Mosque – India, Delhi.
+- Jama Masjid in Delhi – India, Delhi.
 Largest and best known mosque in India, built in 1656.

 - Badshahi Mosque – Pakistan, Lahore.
 Largest mosque in world from its construction in 1673 to 1986, enormous courtyard.